Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 In Pix, the transmission of the payment order and the availability of funds to the receiving user takes place in real time, 24 hours a day and without the need for intermediates.
 Thus, it is a type of payment method that enables fast payments with lower transaction costs.

 <aside class="notice">Pix specifications may undergo changes and adaptations until the official release date of the feature by Braspag.</aside>
-<aside class="warning">Pix is currently available for Cielo 3.0 and Bradesco acquirers.
-First, you need to contact these suppliers in order to authorize this type of payment method.</aside>
+<aside class="warning">Pix is currently available for providers Cielo 3.0, Bradesco and Banco do Brasil.
+First, you need to contact the provider in order to authorize this type of payment method.</aside>

 The life cycle of a Pix transaction: